RickStrahl/BlogPosts/2019-11/Creating-an-Angular-Async-Validator--for-Template-Validation/CreatingAnAngularAsyncValidatorForTemplateValidation.md

 * Create declarative Validator(s) on HTML Template controls
 * Add error blocks for validation errors

 Synchronous and asynchronous Validators are very similar - the main difference is that a sync Validator returns an error object instance directly, while the async version returns an Observable of the the same object.
-I'll look at creating the sync version first then modify for async and finish off with an example AsyncValidator that makes an HTTP call to a server to validate.
+The most common use case for async Validators is doing a server validation via an HTTP Callback.
+I'll look at creating the sync version first, then modify for simulated async, and then finish off with an example `AsyncValidator` that makes an HTTP call to a server to validate some server side business logic.

 Note, I prefer to use **declarative validation** with validators applied in the HTML template, so that's what I'll talk about here.
 But all of this also works with Reactive Forms where you can just provide the validator directly to the FormControl creation process.